xerolinux/XeroWiki/docs/xlapit.md

 !!! warning

     It's crucial to clarify that this toolkit isn't intended for custom Arch-Based distros.
-While some elements might function, I can't ensure seamless compatibility due to potential conflicts arising from differing tweaks and repositories.
-To ensure optimal performance.
+It was created for **XeroLinux**.
+Also this version of it will cease to exist and replaced with a GUI based version as of December 2025.
+This page will either be updated or deleted.
+So please take everything here with a grain of salt.
+Don't say we didn't warn you !

 ### What it is